Top 10 Easy AI Tools for Beginners (2026)

 What would you like to do next?

-“I want simple prompts.”
+“I want a simple place to start.”

 “I want a structured path.”